Jurshsmith/ethabi-go/README.md

 ## ETHABI-go

-Compliments the go-ethereum ABI's API by exposing a parser that parses human readable ABIs
+Complements go-ethereum ABI's API by exposing a parser for human readable ABIs

 ### Install